richonguzman/LoRa_APRS_NRF52840/LoRa_APRS_RAK4631_Digipeater/README.md

 example: 433.775,12,125.0,5,22

-- Frequency       = your QRG for LoRa APRS as per your Country Settings
+- Frequency       = your QRG for LoRa APRS as per your Country Settings.
-- SpreadingFactor = 7 to 12 as per your Country Settings
+- SpreadingFactor = 7 to 12 as per your Country Settings.
 - SignalBandwidth = 125.0 is stardard for all countries.
-- CodingRate4     = 5 to 7 as per your Country Settings
+- CodingRate4     = 5 to 7 as per your Country Settings.
-- Power           = 22 (dBm) is max for SX1262 in Rak 4631 Module
+- Power           = 22 (dBm) is max for SX1262 in Rak 4631 Module.

 ## 2) Press two times reset button to enter Virtual Disk Bootloader Mode: "RAK4631" external disc should appear in your PC/MAC/Linux Desktop.